mcgettrm/fanwave/README.md

 - Take another look at the permissions issue related to docker volumes overwriting `www-data` in the containers
 - PSR-12
 - Implement currency search feature
+- Separate vue components for table cells and header cells for DRY

 ## AI Usage
 ### ChatGPT